unbalancedparentheses/eth_ipfs_email/README.md

 ## Quick start

-Make init to start repo
+- make init to start repo
-make run_app to start the web service make run_node to start the local blockchain make test_contracts to build and test the contracts
+- make run_app to start the web service
+- make run_node to start the local blockchain
+- make test_contracts to build and test the contracts
 ## Deploy contracts

 To deploy contracts on the local network, we can use something like: